LeaC0d3s/mt-exercise-3/README.md

     ./scripts/install_packages.sh

-Download my own Dataset (Emma) and preprocess it:
+Download my own Dataset (Emma by Jane Austen from the Project Gutenberg website) and preprocess it:

     ./scripts/download_data_custom.sh